alegarciadelrio/devops-challenges/hashicorp-terraform-associate.md

   - `required_providers` is used (Optionally version)
   - An existing resource is in the current state
   - A resource is referenced in the configuration
+- Good practice, declare the required version of a provider

 ### Output Block
 - Adding an output block to a module exposes the ID or value as an output variable that can be retrieved using `module.name.name_id`